-We have previously audited the consolidated financial statements of Fitchburg State University Foundation, Inc., and we expressed an unmodified audit opinion on those audited consolidated financial statements in our report dated November 18, 2020.
-In our opinion, the summarized comparative consolidated information presented herein as of and for the year ended June 30, 2020 is consistent, in all material respects, with the audited consolidated financial statements from which it has been derived.
+The consolidated financial statements of the Foundation as of and for the year ended June 30, 2021, were audited by other auditors, whose report dated November 10, 2021, expressed an unmodified opinion on those financial statements.
+In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2021, is consistent, in all material respects, with the audited financial statements from which it has been derived.